This is the marketing plan for those who don’t have a marketing plan.

 Spend some time in December thinking about next year.
 Come up with your new marketing plan and take it to the next level.
 Use this plan as the basis, but tweak the new plan to suit your personal talents, skills, and abilities.

-Your next plan will be even better and take you to an even higher level of success.
+Your next plan will be even better, and will take you to an even higher level of success.

 Now You’ve Got a Plan